With Ebola rapidly spreading in Africa

 Smallpox had been around for centuries.
 Even after weeding out those most susceptible, in its last waves it still killed 20-40% of those it infected.
 It was finally eradicated by vaccination in the 1970s.
 However, by that time it had killed about 400 million people in the Twentieth Century alone!
 So counting major disease outbreaks is somewhat subjective; pandemics are in the eye of the beholder, so to speak.
 If we were to consider the Plague to be the last major pandemic, occurring 650 years ago, we might come up with a conservative estimate and predict that truly deadly pandemics will arise naturally once every 500 to 1000 years.
 But in addition to the fact that this would arbitrarily ignore other major diseases, there are other reasons to consider it a gross underestimate.

 First of all, at the dawn of civilization 10,000 years ago, at the start of agricultural societies, the worldwide human population was around 10 million or so.
 This increased slowly, and at the start of the worst bubonic plague years (1347), the population was only a little over 400 million.
 It didn't break one billion until the 19th Century.
 So for the majority of recorded human history, other than those parasites that could jump to humans from another species, the parasites already infecting humans that could mutate into a more virulent form only had a few hundred million human hosts to live in; they were "incubated" in millions of humans.
 The absolute number of parasites that could mutate was much less than the number existing today when existing parasites are incubated in billions of humans.
+And the risk of crossover from another species is also many times greater when today there are 15 times as many people to whom to cross over compared to the Bubonic plague years.

 Secondly, in less dense human populations in which travel was relatively slow, the vast majority of deadly organisms that came into being simply killed their hosts and died off, never to have much impact on the world.
 With high density populations and rapid travel of large numbers of people, the likelihood that a new deadly bug will survive and establish roots in the human population is much, much greater.
 This is the reason that places like China are likely to be the source of new virulent agents.
-And the increasing population density of our planet—which is making more and more of the world as crowded as China has been—is also why the risk of our seeing new devastating diseases is increasing.
+And the increasing population density of our planet — which is making more and more of the world as crowded as China has been — is also why the risk of our seeing new devastating diseases is increasing.
 Dramatically.

 January 2, 2012, 4:28 pm